Finite Elements Floor Analysis

 4. If option "Display Analytical Before Analysis" is checked, this will allow you to examine/check the meshing generated in your layout before analysis.

-5. When the sparse solver option is checked, it will reduce the time required for analysis.
+5. When the Sparse Solver option is checked, it will reduce the time required for analysis.
 For certain model types a dramatic reduction in the analysis time can be achieved, for other models it may be less significant.

-7. ALL storeys must be selected and this option must be checked in order to perform chase-down analysis.
+ALL storeys must be selected and this option must be checked in order to perform chase-down analysis.
 This will ensure the result can merged correctly in later stage.
 For more details about merging result of beam/column, please refer to What is Merge FE Column/Beam result with Example

-8. The minimum & maximum mesh size can be adjusted.
+7. The minimum & maximum mesh size can be adjusted.
 Click "Floor Mesh and Analysis" to mesh the floor and perform analysis.

-9. The key objective is to choose an ideal balance of Plate Element Size to produce minimum number of plates but still sufficient to an accurately replicate the "true" behavior of the slab (so analysis time is minimized).
+The key objective is to choose an ideal balance of Plate Element Size to produce minimum number of plates but still sufficient to an accurately replicate the "true" behavior of the slab (so analysis time is minimized).
 Generally, try to achieve 6 to 8 plates between the column heads.

 Post Analysis Processes and Report

-1. Storey will be highlighted as green colour when FE Floor Analysis is completed.
-If “FE Chase-down” is performed, “▼” will be displayed next to the storey.
+1. If “FE Chase-down” is performed, “▼” will be displayed next to the storey.
 Otherwise, it will be greyed.

 3. Other than the visualized result, FE Floor Analysis result can be viewed and generated in text form after completion of the analysis without any errors.
-The analysis result reports can be prepared for selected nodes, slabs, and/or frame members.
-In all tab pages, you select items to be included using the visible lists and then press the “Create Report” button to generate the report

 4. To examine the minimum and maximum of displacement, click “List Maximum Storey Displacement”.